 Lake Louise Park

 Anyone with a North Carolina fishing license and a permit from the Town of Weaverville may fish in Lake Louise.
-The lake is a catch-and-keep lake, so keep your catch.
-For more information about obtaining a fishing license, scroll to the bottom of this page and download the attached PDF.
+Please see the rules for fishing in Lake Louise:

 Main Street Nature Park

 The Main Street Nature Park is located behind the Weaverville Town Hall and runs parallel to Main Street.
-The park, encompassing 7.54 acres, is open to the public daily.
+The park, encompassing 10 acres, is open to the public daily.
 Parking is available in several sites, including: Pine Street, Main Street, or behind the Weaverville Town Hall.
 The park has a walking trail, where dogs are permitted on leash.
-The property is managed by the Weaverville Public Works Recreation Division, in collaboration with the Weaverville Conservation Board, and serves as a demonstration area for natural habitats for Western North Carolina flora and fauna.
+The property is managed by the Weaverville Public Works Recreation Division, in collaboration with the Weaverville Garden Club, and serves as a demonstration area for natural habitats for Western North Carolina flora and fauna.

 Future Reems Creek Greenway